rust-lang/book/src/ch20-01-unsafe-rust.md

 By using `unsafe impl`, we’re promising that we’ll uphold the invariants that the compiler can’t verify.

-As an example, recall the `Sync` and `Send` marker traits we discussed in [“Extensible Concurrency with the `Sync` and `Send` Traits”][extensible-concurrency-with-the-sync-and-send-traits]<!-- ignore --> in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of other types that implement `Send` and `Sync`.
+As an example, recall the `Send` and `Sync` marker traits we discussed in [“Extensible Concurrency with the `Send` and `Sync` Traits”][extensible-concurrency-with-the-send-and-sync-traits]<!-- ignore -->
+in Chapter 16: the compiler implements these traits automatically if our types are composed entirely of other types that implement `Send` and `Sync`.
 If we implement a type that contains a type that does not implement `Send` or `Sync`, such as raw pointers, and we want to mark that type as `Send` or `Sync`, we must use `unsafe`.
-Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads; therefore, we need to do those checks manually and indicate as such with `unsafe`.
+Rust can’t verify that our type upholds the guarantees that it can be safely sent across threads or accessed from multiple threads;
+therefore, we need to do those checks manually and indicate as such with `unsafe`.

 ### Accessing Fields of a Union

 The final action that works only with `unsafe` is accessing fields of a union.
-A `union` is similar to a `struct`, but only one declared field is used in a particular instance at one time.
+A *union* is similar to a `struct`, but only one declared field is used in a particular instance at one time.
 Unions are primarily used to interface with unions in C code.
 Accessing union fields is unsafe because Rust can’t guarantee the type of the data currently being stored in the union instance.
 You can learn more about unions in [the Rust Reference][unions].

 ### Using Miri to Check Unsafe Code

 When writing unsafe code, you might want to check that what you have written actually is safe and correct.
 One of the best ways to do that is to use Miri, an official Rust tool for detecting undefined behavior.
-Whereas the borrow checker is a _static_ tool that works at compile time, Miri is a _dynamic_ tool that works at runtime.
+Whereas the borrow checker is a _static_ tool which works at compile time, Miri is a _dynamic_ tool which works at runtime.
 It checks your code by running your program, or its test suite, and detecting when you violate the rules it understands about how Rust should work.

-Using Miri requires a nightly build of Rust (which we talk about more in [Appendix G: How Rust is Made and “Nightly Rust”][nightly]).
+Using Miri requires a nightly build of Rust (which we talk about more in [Appendix G: How Rust is Made and “Nightly Rust”][nightly]<!-- ignore -->).
 You can install both a nightly version of Rust and the Miri tool by typing `rustup +nightly component add miri`.
 This does not change what version of Rust your project uses; it only adds the tool to your system so you can use it when you want to.
 You can run Miri on a project by typing `cargo +nightly miri run` or `cargo +nightly miri test`.

 For an example of how helpful this can be, consider what happens when we run it against Listing 20-11.